Introduction: The beginner’s guide to Zendesk eDiscovery

 Step 2: Anticipate future risks

-You should be thinking about where your Zendesk environment is today, but also where it’s going.
+You should be thinking about where your Zendesk environment is today but also where it’s going.
 When assessing your Zendesk eDiscovery needs, you’ll likely come across both short-term and long-term problems.
 While it’s important to solve for immediate needs, getting ahead of future risk should always be top of mind.
-A few legal and compliance gaps specific to Zendesk might be:
+A few potential legal and compliance gaps specific to Zendesk include these:

-These are just a few roadblocks organizations might hit down the line when conducting Zendesk eDiscovery.
-Depending on your size, industry, and use of the platform, these scenarios could look different — but one thing’s for certain, it’s best to know what you’re up against.
+These are just a few roadblocks that organizations might hit down the line when conducting Zendesk eDiscovery.
+Depending on your size, industry, and use of the platform, these scenarios could look different.
+No matter your circumstances, one thing’s for certain: it’s best to know what you’re up against.

 Step 3: Establish a company policy for Zendesk